-Duncan McCargo first visited Thailand’s Northeast (Isan) region in 1985, when many of the roads were paved only with red dust, and the military still stopped provincial buses, searching them for suspected communists.
+Duncan McCargo first visited Thailand’s Northeast (Isan) region in 1985, when many of the roads were paved only with red dust, and soldiers still stopped provincial buses, searching them for suspected communists.
 His best known article on the region deals with vote-buying in the 1995 election (co-authored with Bill Callahan).
 He has maintained close ties with Isan, especially through Mahasarakham University (which gave him an honorary doctorate in Thai Studies in 2010) and latterly Ubon Ratchathani University.
 Four of his PhD students have written their doctorates on grassroots politics in the Northeast.

 More recently, he has published a number of articles on politics, identity, and language in the Northeast, mainly with Thai colleagues and former students.
 The core argument of all these articles goes like this: Northeasterners have not willingly abandoned their underlying Lao identity to live as khon isan, in effect as second class Thai citizens, as Keyes and others have claimed.
 Rather, the Northeast is a region of resistance that has yet to be psychologically assimilated by Bangkok.
 Many Northeasterners hold a contested identity as ‘urbanized villagers’, legally resident in the region but spending most of their time in greater Bangkok.